2023 Most Popular Finance & Financial Management Bachelor's Degree Schools in Ohio

 On average, finance graduates from UC take out $21,545 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $260.

-Out of the 41 schools in Ohio that were part of this year’s ranking, Ohio University - Athens Campus landed the # 4 spot on the list.
-Located in the distant town of Athens, OHIO Athens is a public school with a very large student population.
+You’ll be in good company if you decide to attend Ohio University - Athens Campus.
+It ranked #4 on our 2023 Most Popular Finance & Financial Management Bachelor’s Degree Schools in Ohio list.
+Located in the distant town of Athens, OHIO Athens is a public school with a fairly large student population.

 About 18% of the students majoring in finance at the school are women while 82% are male.